 Linear Algebra in ML

-At its core, machine learning operates on data represented as vectors and matrices.
-When we train a model, we’re essentially performing a series of linear transformations on these mathematical objects.
+Machine learning boils down to doing math on data, and that data gets represented as vectors and matrices.
+When you train a model, you’re really just doing a bunch of linear transformations on these mathematical objects.

-Consider a dataset with $n$ features.
-Each data point lives in an n-dimensional vector space $\mathbb{R}^n$.
-When we apply a linear transformation to this data, we’re multiplying it by a matrix $A$:
+Say you have a dataset with $n$ features.
+Each data point lives in an $n$ dimensional vector space $\mathbb{R}^n$.
+When you apply a linear transformation, you multiply by a matrix $A$:

 $$f(x) = Ax$$